The Diocesan Fund for Critical Clergy Needs

 - To assist priests or deacons who have expenses related to severe illnesses or other household crises, lapsed medical insurance premiums, financial emergencies caused by unemployment and unusual medical or dental expenses.

 - Educational grants: a.) to the children of priests or deacons with special needs or living in critical mission areas where public schooling is clearly inadequate; and b.) to aid undergraduate college tuition for children of priests or deacons.
-Undergraduate education grants, which are only processed during the June meeting each year, have in recent years been in the amount of $2,000 for each student.
+Undergraduate education grants have in recent years been in the amount of $2,000 for each student.

 - Grants to congregations which are unable to keep pension payments current.
 At present, no congregation is able to make application for these funds more than once every ten (10) years.

 In cases where there is a need that cannot be met under these criteria, please contact the Canon for Pastoral Care.
 Other funds are available that might be able to address the situation.

 Bishops, priests and deacons, active or retired, who are canonically resident in the Episcopal Diocese of New York are eligible to apply for CCN grants.

 Grants are typically available only to clergy.
 Surviving spouses and family members of clergy are not generally eligible to apply.